timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-02-19
+# Objectives for Today 2021-02-20

-- Knocking out as many todo's related to obstacle working as possible.
-- Build a level to teach players how to play the game!
-- Introduce the punching glove or a different obstacle.
+- First ever subathon: 10 minutes per sub or 250 bits.
+- Maximum of 24 hours of game development fueled by YOU!
+- Building levels for Eggcelerate!
+- Making game the best it can be!

 **Purpose**